msr1k/git-wire/README.md

 ]
 ```

-Optionally, you can select a method to checkout src from url like below.
+Optionally, you can select a method, `shallow` or `partial`, to checkout src like below.

 ```json
 [